If you are under 21 years old, it is illegal to operate a vehicle with a Blood Alcohol Content (BAC) over .02 in Idaho.

 If you are a minor being charged with a DUI (juvenile DUI), here's what you can expect if convicted:

-Jail Time According to Idaho law, minors will never be punished with jail time for a first-time DUI conviction.
+According to Idaho law, minors will never be punished with jail time for a first-time DUI conviction.

-License Suspension Unlike a typical DUI charge–there is a mandatory one-year suspension term for minors.
+Unlike a typical DUI charge–there is a mandatory one-year suspension term for minors.
 After 90 days, drivers can apply for a limited license so they can drive to work, school and medical appointments.

-Fines Minors can expect a fine of up to $1,000 and court-costs of a couple hundred dollars.
+Minors can expect a fine of up to $1,000 and court-costs of a couple hundred dollars.
 However, this is not the total economic impact a DUI can have, there are fees associated with license reinstatement, alcohol education and other penalties.
 Potentially, the driver's insurance rate will significantly increase.

-Repeat Offenders If a minor is charged with a second DUI within a five-year span, the penalties become much stiffer.
+If a minor is charged with a second DUI within a five-year span, the penalties become much stiffer.
 A jail sentence of five days is mandatory, but depending on the case, the judge could order a 30-day sentence.
 The fines also increase to a maximum of $2,000 and minimum of $500.
 The minor's driver's license will be suspended for anywhere between one and two years.
 Extensive alcohol education will be mandatory as well as a list of other penalties.

-Hire An Experience Juvenile DUI Attorney
+Hire An Experienced Juvenile DUI Attorney

 If your loved one is charged with a DUI in Idaho, you need a lawyer that will fight to protect their future.
 Call me today to discuss the case.